hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 **Note:**

 1. For the image size, the 640px width is usually enough for most occasions.
 A too much larger image will cause longer loading time, in which situation, you will lose your users.
 You can resize your image size by Photoshop or other picture processing apps.
 2. Some html generated by pyecharts cannot fit in this template completely.
 To display a dynamic chart completely, one can initialize the pyecharts object by giving it a relative width/ height number, like the following, the HTML files rendered in this way can fit into Big Road responsive chart area easily.
-You can refer [here](https://nbviewer.jupyter.org/github/hupili/python-for-data-and-media-communication/blob/master/pyecharts-examples/pyecharts-resize.ipynb#Responsive-output-for-pyecharts) for a detailed example.
+You can refer [one responsive pyecharts example](https://nbviewer.jupyter.org/github/hupili/python-for-data-and-media-communication/blob/master/pyecharts-examples/pyecharts-resize.ipynb#Responsive-output-for-pyecharts).

 ```python
 chart = pyecharts.Bar(width='100%', height='90vh')